-■NOTE: All of the peak voltage tests should be made using the Fluke Model 73 Multimeter with Peak Voltage Reading Adapter.
+■NOTE: All of the peak voltage tests should be made using the Fluke Model 73 Multimeter or Fluke Model 77 Multimeter with Peak Voltage Reading Adapter.
 If any other type of tester is used, readings may vary due to internal circuitry.